-The proposed changes to the standardized CCA criteria will need to be programmed in UNetSM.
-Changes to guidance will not need to be programmed but relevant guidance documents will need to be updated.
+The proposed changes to the standardized CCA criteria will need to be implemented in UNetSM and relevant guidance documents will need to be updated.
 The OPTN will communicate any changes prior to becoming effective and will provide educational resources as appropriate.